mottaquikarim/pycontent/content/topics/data_cleaning.md

 ### The `.map()` function

-For the next few example, we'll leverage the `Series.map(arg, na_action=None)` function, another **elementwise** function.
+For the next few example, we'll leverage the `s.map(arg, na_action=None)` function, another **elementwise** function.
 You can use the `.map(arg, na_action=None)` function to substitute or transform each value in a Series with another value. `.map()` itself serves to pass along "instructions" for how to manipulate each element in the Series.
 Accordingly, the `arg` parameter will accept single-argument functions, dicts, or Series.
 As you might imagine, `.map()` requires us to pass it a "mapping" for the before and after values.

 | Type of `arg` |    Map From   |    Map To    |